Understanding How CodeLLMs (Mis)Predict Types with Activation Steering: Limitations

 \section{Limitations}

-Our findings shed light on how CodeLLMs perform the type prediction task for TypeScript and Python.
+Our findings shed light on how CodeLLMs display robust type prediction for TypeScript and Python.
 Both these languages are well represented in CodeLLM training corpora.
-However, our findings may not generalize to low-resource gradually typed languages, e.g., Typed Racket~\cite{th:typed-scheme} or Luau~\cite{brown:luau-part-two} since the performance of base models on these languages is very poor.
+However, our findings may not extend to low-resource gradually typed languages, e.g., Typed Racket~\cite{th:typed-scheme} or Luau~\cite{brown:luau-part-two} since the performance of base models on these languages is very poor.
+Future work will include implementing semantics-preserving edits for other languages.

-We show that our approach works for two sizes of the StarCoderBase model family.
-We chose these models because we found them to be more effective at type prediction than other models trained with FIM Since StarCoder training data is fully open, we know the quantity and quality of StarCoder FIM training is high--a necessary requirement for fairly evaluating steering on FIM type prediction.
+Our investigation focuses on type prediction to understand whether models learn program semantics along with syntax.
+The reduced scope allows us to conduct an in depth evaluation of models and steering vectors.
+Future research may focus on studying learned representations of other code concepts such as control flow, data races and vulnerabilities.

+We apply automatically generated edits to prompts as a scalable way to approximate real code with arbitrary syntax.
+To ensure diverse and comprehensive test sets, we use hundreds of real programs for each model, varying the source code, target types, and programming languages.
+However, we note that these automatically generated edits may not fully capture the complete variance possible in code.